 The response action selected in this DD is necessary to protect human health and the environment.
-An evaluation of site data indicates a potential for people to come into contact with munitions and explosives of concern (MEC) at MRS-07.
-The most likely MEC exposure scenario in MRS-07 is associated with the potential for people (e.g., residents, construction workers, commercial workers, and visitors) to encounter MEC in the subsurface during intrusive activities.
+An evaluation of site data indicates a potential for people to come into contact with munitions and explosives of concern (MEC) at MRS-08.
+The most likely MEC exposure scenario in MRS-08 is associated with various people (e.g., residents, construction workers, commercial workers, and visitors) interacting with MEC on the surface or in the subsurface during intrusive activities.
 If present and acted upon, MEC is a safety hazard.
 Therefore, the response action selected in this DD is necessary to protect human health and the environment.

-USACE has determined that implementation of the selected remedy, Geophysical Investigation and MEC Removal with Educational Awareness, will reduce potential human exposure to residual subsurface explosive hazards within MRS-07.
+USACE has determined that implementation of the selected remedy, Geophysical Investigation and MEC Removal with Educational Awareness, will reduce potential human exposure to residual surface and subsurface explosive hazards within MRS-08.
 The selected remedy described in this document will minimize exposure to explosive hazards and provide protection of human health and the environment through informing the public of the actions to take should they encounter MEC to reduce risk of interaction with explosive hazards to an acceptable level.

-Table 1 Summary of Project Areas and Munitions Response Sites Recommended for Further Action Spencer Artillery Range, Van Buren, Warren, and Sequatchie Counties, Tennessee
+Table 1 Summary of Project Areas and Munitions Response Sites Recommended for Further Action

+Spencer Artillery Range, Van Buren, Warren, and Sequatchie Counties, Tennessee

-Project Area Classification RI Recommended MRSs Area: (acres) Project 01 1 RI Long-Term Monitoring Areas MRS-01 (partial), -02, -11, -12, -14, -15 (partial) 4,120 Project 03 Covenant Farms - 5-Acre Lots MRS-03 262 Project 04 Covenant Farms - Large Lots MRS-04 60 Project 05 Recreation/Cabins MRS-05 646 Project 06 Sequoia Subdivision MRS-06 241 Project 07 1 Indian Trails Development MRS-07 (partial), -08 (partial) 352 Project 08 1 Rocky River Road - Residential MRS-13 260 TOTAL 5,941
+Project Area Classification RI Recommended MRSs Area: (acres) Project 01 1 RI Long-Term Monitoring Areas MRS-01 (partial), -02, -11, -12, -14, -15 (partial) 4,120 Project 03 03 Covenant Farms - 5-Acre Lots MRS-03 Project 04 Covenant Farms - Large Lots MRS-04 Project 05 Recreation/Cabins MRS-05 646 Project 06 Sequoia Subdivision MRS-06 241 Project 07 1 Indian Trails Development MRS-07 (partial), -08 (partial) 352 Project 08 1 Rocky River Road - Residential MRS-08 260 TOTAL 5,941